sunminghui81/sunminghui81.github.io/_posts/2017-02-15-numpy-scipy-tutorial.md

    c = a - b
    b**2
    ```
-1. The matrix product can be performed using the dot function or method: <br>
+1. The matrix product can be performed using the dot function or method:

    ```python
    import numpy as np